Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1.md

 - For B/Bi, suppose that B is irreflexive and Bi is reflexive.
 By irreflexivity, it is not the case that xBx.
 By reflexivity, it is the case that xBix.
 Being Bi the inverse of B, it is the case that the relation B holds between the opposite instances in the relation Bi, which in this case are both x.
 That is, xBx.
 But this contradicts the irreflexivity of B.

 -  For Bi/Bi, see Exercise 1

 - Symm/Asymm

 ![image](https://github.com/user-attachments/assets/04f01e22-a5bc-4e12-bb6a-af93eb7274fa)

 A/A:
 If A is symmetric, xAy implies yAx.
 If A is asymmetric, xAy implies ¬(y A x).
-Both cannot hold simultaneously, causing a conflict (X).
+Both cannot hold simultaneously, causing a contradiction.

 A/Ai:
 If A is symmetric, xAy implies yAx.
 For Ai, xAiy implies yAix.
 Asymmetry of A would conflict with symmetry of Ai.
 Hence, inconsistency (X).